 However, some lawyers that focus on other areas of law, such as divorce or personal injury, attempt to add estate planning to their skills list.
 These attorneys may try to create your estate plan by inputting information into automated software, but they rarely know the ins and outs of the process and can leave you with a weak, half-crafted plan.

-To be sure that your attorney is up to the task, make sure they have received estate planning certification in New York and focus their practice in this area.
+To be sure that your attorney is up to the task, be sure that they focus their practice exclusively on every aspect of estate planning.

 2. Has Skills in Relevant Areas

-Estate planning includes a wide range of topics: tax preparation, Medicare planning, will development, property law, disability arrangements, and a slew of other subjects.
-The best trust attorneys have adequate knowledge to guide you through every aspect of your estate plan, especially if you have complex or unique needs.
+Estate planning includes a wide range of topics: estate tax returns, gift tax returns, Medicaid planning, will development, property law, disability arrangements, and a slew of other subjects.
+The best estate planning attorneys have adequate knowledge to guide you through every aspect of your estate plan, especially if you have complex or unique needs.

 If your attorney does not have training and expertise in every relevant topic, they will not provide you with the most knowledgeable and accurate plan.